Journal Club

 • Michael Toomey, PhD Student, Brown University

-• November 15, 2022, 11:00am-12:00pm
+• Tuesday, November 15, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Deep Learning the Dark Sector

-• Abstract: One of the most pressing questions in physics today is the microphysical origin of dark matter.
-While there have been numerous experimental programs aimed at detecting its interactions with the Standard Model, all efforts to-date have come up empty.
+• One of the most pressing questions in physics today is the microphysical origin of dark matter.
+While there have been numerous experimental programs aimed at detecting its interactions with the Standard Model, all efforts to date have come up empty.
 An alternative method to constrain dark matter is purely based on its gravitational interactions.
 In particular, gravitational lensing can be very sensitive to the distribution and morphology of dark matter substructure which can vary appreciably between different models.
 However, the complexity of data sets, systematics, and large volumes of data make the dimensionality of this problem difficult to approach from more traditional methods.
 Thankfully, this is a task ideally suited for machine learning.
 In this talk we will demonstrate how machine learning will play a critical role in distinguishing between models of dark matter and constraining model parameters in lensing data.
 We will additionally discuss techniques unique to ML for transferring the knowledge accumulated by models in the controlled setting of simulation to real data sets utilizing unsupervised domain adaptation.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Ziming Liu, PhD Student, MIT

-• November 8, 2022, 11:00am-12:00pm
+• Tuesday, November 8, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Toy Models of Superposition

-• Abstract: It would be very convenient if the individual neurons of artificial neural networks corresponded to cleanly interpretable features of the input.
+• It would be very convenient if the individual neurons of artificial neural networks corresponded to cleanly interpretable features of the input.
 For example, in an “ideal” ImageNet classifier, each neuron would fire only in the presence of a specific visual feature, such as the color red, a left-facing curve, or a dog snout.
 But it isn’t always the case that features correspond so cleanly to neurons, especially in large language models where it actually seems rare for neurons to correspond to clean features.
-I will present a recent paper “Toy Models of Superposition” from Anthropic, aiming to answer these questions: Why is it that neurons sometimes align with features and sometimes don’t?
+I will present a recent paper ‘Toy Models of Superposition’ from Anthropic, aiming to answer these questions: Why is it that neurons sometimes align with features and sometimes don’t?
 Why do some models and tasks have many of these clean neurons, while they’re vanishingly rare in others?

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Sona Najafi, Researcher, IBM

-• October 25, 2022, 11:00am-12:00pm
+• Tuesday, October 25, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Quantum machine learning from algorithms to hardware

-• Abstract: The rapid progress of technology over the past few decades has led to the emergence of two powerful computational paradigms known as quantum computing and machine learning.
+• The rapid progress of technology over the past few decades has led to the emergence of two powerful computational paradigms known as quantum computing and machine learning.
 While machine learning tries to learn the solutions from data, quantum computing harnesses the quantum laws for more powerful computation compared to classical computers.
 In this talk, I will discuss three domains of quantum machine learning, each harnessing a particular aspect of quantum computers and targeting specific problems.
 The first domain scrutinizes the power of quantum computers to work with high-dimensional data and speed-up algebra, but raises the caveat of input/output due to the quantum measurement rules.
 The second domain circumvents this problem by using a hybrid architecture, performing optimization on a classical computer while evaluating parameterized states on a quantum circuit, chosen based on a particular issue.
-Finally, the third domain is inspired by brain-like computation and uses a given quantum system’s natural interaction and unitary dynamic as a source for learning
+Finally, the third domain is inspired by brain-like computation and uses a given quantum system’s natural interaction and unitary dynamic as a source for learning.

 • Kim Nicoli, Grad Student, Technical University of Berlin

-• October 18, 2022, 11:00am-12:00pm
+• Tuesday, October 18, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Deep Learning approaches in lattice quantum field theory: recent advances and future challenges

-• Abstract: Normalizing flows are deep generative models that leverage the change of variable formula to map simple base densities to arbitrary complex target distributions.
+• Normalizing flows are deep generative models that leverage the change of variable formula to map simple base densities to arbitrary complex target distributions.
 Recent works have shown the potential of such methods in learning normalized Boltzmann densities in many fields ranging from condensed matter physics to molecular science to lattice field theory.
 Though sampling from a flow-based density comes with many advantages over standard MCMC sampling, it is known that these methods still suffer from several limitations.
 In my talk, I will start to give an overview on how to deploy deep generative models to learn Boltzmann densities in the context of a phi^4 lattice field theory.
 Specifically, I’ll focus on how these methods open up the possibility to estimate thermodynamic observables, i.e., physical observables which depend on the partition function and hence are not straightforward to estimate using standard MCMC methods.
 In the second part of my talk, I will present two ideas that have been proposed to mitigate the well-known problem of mode-collapse which often occurs when normalizing flows are trained to learn a multimodal target density.
 More specifically I’ll talk about a novel “mode-dropping estimator” and path gradients.
 In the last part of my talk, I’ll present a new idea which aims at using flow-based methods to mitigate the sign problem.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Adriana Dropulic, Grad Student, Princeton

-• October 4, 2022, 11:00am-12:00pm
+• Tuesday, October 4, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Machine Learning the 6th Dimension: Stellar Radial Velocities from 5D Phase-Space Correlations

-• Abstract: The Gaia satellite will observe the positions and velocities of over a billion Milky Way stars.
+• The Gaia satellite will observe the positions and velocities of over a billion Milky Way stars.
 In the early data releases, most observed stars do not have complete 6D phase-space information.
 We demonstrate the ability to infer the missing line-of-sight velocities until more spectroscopic observations become available.
 We utilize a novel neural network architecture that, after being trained on a subset of data with complete phase-space information, takes in a star’s 5D astrometry (angular coordinates, proper motions, and parallax) and outputs a predicted line-of-sight velocity with an associated uncertainty.
 Working with a mock Gaia catalog, we show that the network can successfully recover the distributions and correlations of each velocity component for stars that fall within ~5 kpc of the Sun.
 We also demonstrate that the network can accurately reconstruct the velocity distribution of a kinematic substructure in the stellar halo that is spatially uniform, even when it comprises a small fraction of the total star count.
 We apply the neural network to real Gaia data and discuss how the inferred information augments our understanding of the Milky Way’s formation history.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Iris Cong, Grad Student, Harvard

-• September 27, 2022, 11:00am-12:00pm
+• Tuesday, September 27, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Quantum Convolutional Neural Networks

-• Abstract: Convolutional neural networks (CNNs) have recently proven successful for many complex applications ranging from image recognition to precision medicine.
+• Convolutional neural networks (CNNs) have recently proven successful for many complex applications ranging from image recognition to precision medicine.
 In the first part of my talk, motivated by recent advances in realizing quantum information processors, I introduce and analyze a quantum circuit-based algorithm inspired by CNNs.
 Our quantum convolutional neural network (QCNN) uses only O(log(N)) variational parameters for input sizes of N qubits, allowing for its efficient training and implementation on realistic, near-term quantum devices.
 To explicitly illustrate its capabilities, I show that QCNN can accurately recognize quantum states associated with a one-dimensional symmetry-protected topological phase, with performance surpassing existing approaches.
 I further demonstrate that QCNN can be used to devise a quantum error correction (QEC) scheme optimized for a given, unknown error model that substantially outperforms known quantum codes of comparable complexity.
 The design of such error correction codes is particularly important for near-term experiments, whose error models may be different from those addressed by general-purpose QEC schemes.
 If time permits, I will also present our latest results on generalizing the QCNN framework to more accurately and efficiently identify two-dimensional topological phases of matter.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Miles Cranmer, Grad Student, Princeton

-• September 20, 2022, 11:00am–12:00pm
+• Tuesday, September 20, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Interpretable Machine Learning for Physics

-• Abstract: Would Kepler have discovered his laws if machine learning had been around in 1609?
+• Would Kepler have discovered his laws if machine learning had been around in 1609?
 Or would he have been satisfied with the accuracy of some black box regression model, leaving Newton without the inspiration to find the law of gravitation?
 In this talk I will present a review of some industry-oriented machine learning algorithms, and discuss a major issue facing their use in the natural sciences: a lack of interpretability.
 I will then outline several approaches I have created with collaborators to help address these problems, based largely on a mix of structured deep learning and symbolic methods.
 This will include an introduction to the PySR software (https://astroautomata.com/PySR), a Python/Julia package for high-performance symbolic regression.
 I will conclude by demonstrating applications of such techniques and how we may gain new insights from such results.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Anindita Maiti, Grad Student, Northeastern

-• September 13, 2022, 11:00am-12:00pm
+• Tuesday, September 13, 2022, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • A Study of Neural Network Field Theories

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

-Spring 2022 Journal Clubs
+Spring 2022

-Fall 2021 Journal Clubs
+Fall 2021

-Spring 2021 Journal Clubs
+Spring 2021